My Perfect You

+Produced and distributed by Star Cinema, the film was theatrically released on March 14, 2018.

 Plot

-Burn Toledo (Gerald Anderson) loses control of his life after his marriage proposal is rejected by his girlfriend Angel (Marlann Flores) and is fired from his job.
-He drives away to a far place and crashes his car.
-He ends up in Happy Sunshine Camp, a remote resort, where he meets the owner, Abi (Pia Wurtzbach).
-He instantly forms a dislike towards her due to her perky demeanour as all-around worker in the remote resort.
-Burn soon apologizes for his rash and awful behaviour and with the help of Bubut (Wilma Doesnt), Handres (Janus Del Prado) and Lucky (Darwin Tolentino), helps restore the resort to its former shape as payment for his debt.
+Burn Toledo loses control of his life after his marriage proposal is rejected by his girlfriend Angel and he is fired from his job.
+He drives to a remote place and crashes his car.
+He ends up at Happy Sunshine Camp, where he meets the owner, Abi.
+He instantly forms a dislike towards her due to her perky demeanor as all-around worker in the remote resort.
+Burn soon apologizes for his rash and awful behavior and with the help of Bubut, Handres and Lucky, helps restore the resort to its former glory as payment for his debt.
 He begins to form a bond with Abi as he spends more time with her.

 In reality, Burn is revealed to have developed schizophrenia after sustaining head injuries due to the accident.
-He is treated by his doctor and friend Aris (RJ Ledesma) who informed Burn's father Roel (Tonton Gutierrez) and his older sister Ellaine (Dimples Romana) about his condition.
-Roel angrily refuses to treat his son's illness since his wife died with the same illness.
-Burn has psychotic episodes towards his father when he angrily attempts to snap him out into reality, indicating that Abi, the Happy Sunshine Camp, and the people in it are imaginary.
+He is treated by his doctor and friend Aris who informed Burn's father Roel and his older sister Ellaine about his condition.
+Roel refuses to allow his son to be treated since his wife died of the same illness.
+Burn has psychotic episodes towards his father when he angrily attempts to snap him out of reality, indicating that Abi, the Happy Sunshine Camp, and the people in it are imaginary.

-During the re-opening of Happy Sunshine Camp, Burn finally faces the reality that Abi, her friends, and the people whom they called their first visitors in the remote resort are imaginary.
-In the real world, he is rescued by Ellaine as he was drowning in the bathtub the whole time.
-Burn's mental condition continues to worsen, convincing Roel to have Aris treat his son's mental illness.
-As Burn is being treated, his memories of Abi and her friends at the hospital begins to fade.
+During the re-opening of Happy Sunshine Camp, Burn finally faces the reality that Abi, her friends, and the people whom they called their first visitors in the resort are imaginary.
+In the real world, he is rescued by Ellaine from drowning in the bathtub the whole time.
+Burn's mental condition continues to worsen, convincing Roel to have Aris treat his son.
+As Burn is being treated, his memories of Abi and her friends begin to fade.
 Burn finally says goodbye to Abi, and they part ways.
-Burn recovers from his mental illness after six months of treatment and reunites with his family.
+Burn recovers from his illness after six months of treatment and reunites with his family.

-One day while spending time with his family, including Tetet (Xia Vigor), Ellaine tells him to meet a certain person at a coffee shop.
+One day while spending time with his family, Ellaine tells him to meet a certain person at a coffee shop.
 On the way, Burn sees two other people who look like the same people he met at the Happy Sunshine Camp.
-At the coffee shop, meets the barista Bie, who happens to look exactly like Abi.
-Since Burn's memory of Abi has been erased, he doesn't remember her but looks familiar to him.
+At the coffee shop, meets the barista Bie, who looks exactly like Abi.
+Since Burn's memory of Abi has been erased, he does not remember her but looks familiar to him.
 Burn finally introduces himself to Bie and he smiles, happy to meet her in person.